datalayer/jupyter-kernel-client/README.md

 ## Uninstall

-To remove the library, execute:
+To remove the library, execute the following command.

 ```bash
 pip uninstall jupyter_kernel_client